awsdocs/aws-greengrass-developer-guide/doc_source/gg-gs.md

 + An Amazon Web Services \(AWS\) account\.
 If you don’t have one, see [Create an AWS Account](#create-aws-account)\.
 + The use of an AWS [Region](https://en.wikipedia.org/wiki/Amazon_Web_Services#Availability_and_topology) that supports AWS IoT Greengrass\.
 For the list of supported regions for AWS IoT Greengrass, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#greengrass_region) in the *AWS General Reference*\.
 **Important**
-Make a note of your AWS Region to ensure that it is consistently used throughout this tutorial\.
-Inadvertently switching AWS Regions during the tutorial can create problems\.
-The last exercise in this tutorial is written with the assumption that you are using the US East \(N\.
-Virgina\) Region\.
+Make a note of your AWS Region and make sure that it is consistently used throughout this tutorial\.
+If you switch AWS Regions during the tutorial, you might experience problems completing the steps\.
 + A Raspberry Pi 4 Model B, or Raspberry Pi 3 Model B/B\+, with a 8 GB microSD card, or an Amazon EC2 instance\.
 Because AWS IoT Greengrass should ideally be used with physical hardware, we recommend that you use a Raspberry Pi\.
 **Note**
 Run the following command to get the model of your Rasberry Pi: